deng-gdb/eurostat-gdp/README.md

 - API for dataset access description is available at this [link.](https://wikis.ec.europa.eu/display/EUROSTATHELP/Transition+-+from+Eurostat+Bulk+Download+to+API)
 - The sourse of the Regions dimension you can find [here.](http://dd.eionet.europa.eu/vocabulary/eurostat/sgm_reg/view)
 - The sourse of the Units dimension you can find [here.](http://dd.eionet.europa.eu/vocabulary/eurostat/unit/)

+# Project details and implementation

+This project makes use the Google Cloud Platform, particularly Cloud Storage and BigQuery.

+The Data Warehouse development was performed with dbt Cloud.

 # Reproduce the project